sunggyeol/sunggyeol.com/README.md

 Then, deploy the generated `out` folder or run `npx serve out` it locally.

 > [!IMPORTANT]
-> If deploying with a URL base path, like https://example.org/myblog you need an extra `BASE_PATH` shell-var to the build command:
+> If deploying with a URL base path

+, like https://example.org/myblog you need an extra `BASE_PATH` shell-var to the build command:
 >
 > ```sh
 > $ EXPORT=1 UNOPTIMIZED=1 BASE_PATH=/myblog yarn build